nucypher/SGFHE.jl/docs/src/manual.md

 In the scheme that this package implements, one can take two encrypted bits and obtain ciphertexts encrypting the result of applying `AND`, `OR` and `XOR` operations on the corresponding plaintext bits.
 This is enough to implement any logical circuit.

+Since after the encryption all we have is an encrypted block of bits, it has to be split into single [`EncryptedBit`](@ref SGFHE.EncryptedBit) objects first using the function [`split_ciphertext`](@ref).
+This leads to a significant ciphertext expansion (of the order of kilobytes of data to represent a single bit, depending on the polynomial length).
+That's why after running the circuit on separate bits it is a good idea to pack them back with [`pack_encrypted_bits`](@ref) (more on this later).

 Bootstrapping procedure requires a special bootstrap key, which can be generated from the private key:
 ```jldoctest bootstrap-bits
 rng = MersenneTwister()